designasaweapon/PP1-Worksharp-Workshops/README.md

 ### Structure

 The Worksharp Workshops website is designed to be responsive, adjusting its layout based on the viewport size, as specified in the CSS media queries.
-This ensures that visitors can access the website in the manner I originally intended, regardless of the device type or screen size they are using.
-The breakpoints I have implemented align with Bootstrap standards.
+This ensures that visitors can access the website in the manner we originally intended, regardless of the device type or screen size they are using.
+The breakpoints we have implemented align with Bootstrap standards.

 ![Breakpoints](readmedocs/media-queries.png)